StephHjar/tic-tac-toe/README.md

 - I used [this page](https://www.guru99.com/python-time-sleep-delay.html) on Guru99 for instructions on how to import and use the time module.
 - [TokyoEdtech's Tic-Tac-Toe Tutorial](https://www.youtube.com/watch?v=7Djh-Cbgi0E) on Youtube helped give me ideas for how to display the Board class.
 - [This question on StackOverflow](https://stackoverflow.com/questions/41906978/python-randomly-choose-a-spot-on-a-tic-tac-toe-board) helped me understand how to use the random method to assign X or O to the player randomly, and select a random cell for the computer to play each turn.
+- I used [this question on StackOverflow](https://stackoverflow.com/questions/48266880/python-generate-random-integer-that-is-not-in-a-list) to have the computer only guess a cell that had not already been guessed (and would therefore be present in the 'guesses' list).

 ### Media
 -[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.